 Bond Ratings Moody's Investors Service, Inc. See "RATINGS" herein.

 Standard & Poor's Ratings Services.
 See "RATINGS" herein.

 Interest Payment Dates June 1 and December 1, commencing December 1, 2015.

 Redemption The Bonds are not subject to redemption prior to maturity.

+Redemption The Bonds are not subject to redemption prior to maturity.

-Source of Payment The Bonds will be general obligations of the State of Maine ("the State") and the full faith and credit of the State are pledged to the punctual payment of principal of and interest on the Bonds, with the State Treasurer being obligated under the Maine Constitution to set aside available General Fund revenues to the extent needed to make said payments if legislative appropriations are insufficient, as more fully described herein.
+The Bonds will be general obligations of the State of Maine ("the State") and the full faith and credit of the State are pledged to the punctual payment of principal of and interest on the Bonds, with the State Treasurer being obligated under the Maine Constitution to set aside available General Fund revenues to the extent needed to make said payments if legislative appropriations are insuf cient, as more fully described herein.
 See "DESCRIPTION OF THE BONDS" herein.

+Tax Matters

+Source of Payment

-Tax Matters In the opinion of Locke Lord LLP, Bond Counsel to the State, interest on the Series B Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986, as amended.
-Interest on the Series B Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+In the opinion of Locke Lord LLP, Bond Counsel to the State, interest on the Series B Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986, as amended.
+Interest on the Series B Bonds is not a specie preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
 Interest on the Series A Bonds is included in the gross income of the owners of the Series A Bonds for federal income tax purposes.
 Under existing law, interest on the Bonds is excluded from gross income for State income tax purposes.
 Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.
 See "TAX MATTERS" herein.

+Purpose

-Purpose The Bonds are being issued to pay at maturity on June 30, 2015 the principal amount of certain bond anticipation notes issued by the State to finance certain capital expenditures of the State and to finance certain additional capital expenditures of the State.
+The Bonds are being issued to pay at maturity on June 30, 2015 the principal amount of certain bond anticipation notes issued by the State to nance certain capital expenditures of the State and to □hance certain additional capital expenditures of the State.
 See "DESCRIPTION OF THE BONDS" herein.

 Initial Denominations Multiples of \$5,000.

 Closing June 25, 2015.

 Global Book-Entry System The Bonds, when issued, will be registered in the name of Cede & Co., as the nominee of The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository (the "Securities Depository") of the Bonds.
-Purchasers of the Bonds will not receive certificates representing their interests in the Bonds purchased.
+Purchasers of the Bonds will not receive certicates representing their interests in the Bonds purchased.

 Bond Counsel Locke Lord LLP.
 See "TAX MATTERS" herein.

 Financial Advisor First Southwest Company, LLC.
 See "FINANCIAL ADVISOR" herein.

 Issuer Contact Terry Hayes, Treasurer of State.
 See "MISCELLANEOUS" herein.